 If you are looking to spice up a rather boring weekend, a trek to Mt.
 Mauyog may be a cure for boredom.
 You can spend your weekend with a day hike to enjoy a relaxing green landscape within the city yet tucked away from all the noise and chaos.

 Mt.
-Mauyog in Balamban is becoming a popular hiking destination for Cebuanos because of its relatively easy trail that can be traversed from the more popular Mt.
+Mauyog in Balamban is becoming a popular hiking destination in Cebu because of its relatively easy trail that can be traversed from the more popular Mt.
 Manunggal, a plane crash site of late President Magsaysay and his staff.
 To get here, you also don’t have to take long bus rides to experience a countryside scene.

 Investigation reports said that the crash was due to ‘metal fatigue’ that the plane lost altitude and collided with a giant tree at the summit.
-That resulted to one pilot with a broken skull and the other pilot with his head ripped off and the late president’s body burned to ashes.
+That resulted to one pilot with a broken skull, the co-pilot with his head ripped off and the late president’s body burned to ashes.

 You know what, the weird thing is – Mt.
 Mauyog peak has a brain-like rock formation, an eroded limestone.
 Mauyog’s peak looks like a stony or hard brain coral with grooved surface whereas Mt.
 Pinatubo’s crater lake has no aquatic life.
 (Okay, that’s far off. 🙂 I can write a folklore.)

 As early as 6am, we were in the Ayala terminal to ride a v-hire with a signboard Balamban to reach Cantipla, Tabunan which is technically still part of Cebu City, but this is a mountainous area, away from the Queen City’s hustle and bustle.
 Here, you can get fresh air and a relaxing green scenery to enjoy.
 It will take around 30 minutes to arrive in Cantipla.